+EXAMINATION BOARD: MOTOR VEHICLE

+QUALIFICATION: IMI VRQ

+TYPICAL DURATION: 1 year

+CAMPUS: Part of the Engineering Centre of Excellence at The Priory Lincoln Academy

+MOTOR VEHICLE LEVEL 2 DIPLOMA

+COURSE DESCRIPTION

-EXAMINATION BOARD: IMI ENTRY REQUIREMENTS: Combined 5 in English or Mathematics CAMPUS: Part of the Engineering Centre of Excellence at The Priory Lincoln Academy MOTOR VEHICLE LEVEL 2 DIPLOMA COURSE DESCRIPTION This Vocationally Related Qualification (VRQ) is ideal for school and college learners aged 16-19 learners wishing to enter into the Vehicle Maintenance sector of the Automotive Industry.
+This Vocationally Related Qualification (VRQ) is ideal for school and college learners aged 16-19 learners wishing to enter into the Vehicle Maintenance sector of the Automotive Industry.
 Learners with a keen interest in vehicle maintenance will have the opportunity to develop and enhance their knowledge and skills.

+CONTENT AND ASSESSMENT

+For this qualification, learners must complete:

+Online Assessments

+Each unit of learning has an online assessment.
+Optional and additional units chosen may also require online assessments to be taken.

+Portfolio of evidence

+This is required to prove learning outcomes are achieved through practical and tasks performed.

+Practical Assessments

+A series of practical tests on vehicles in the Keyworth workshops to show skills and underpinning knowledge.

+PROGRESSION ROUTES

-CONTENT AND ASSESSMENT For this qualification, learners must complete: - Online Assessments Each unit of learning has an online assessment.
-Optional and additional units chosen may also require online assessments to be taken. - Portfolio of evidence This is required to prove learning outcomes are achieved through practical and tasks performed.
-Practical Assessments A series of practical tests on vehicles in the Keyworth workshops to show skills and underpinning knowledge.
-PROGRESSION ROUTES Upon achieving this qualification, learners can progress onto further training and education in automotive and engineering subjects (including apprenticeship) or to a job role in the vehicle maintenance sector.
+Upon achieving this qualification, learners can progress onto further training and education in automotive and engineering subjects (including apprenticeship) or to a job role in the vehicle maintenance sector.

 This qualification forms the knowledge component (technical certificate) of the IMI SSC Maintenance and Repair Apprenticeship framework (for Light Vehicle).
 When an apprentice has achieved a L2 Apprenticeship, they can then choose to broaden their education and training in other ways from this firm base.
-'Childcare professionals play a vital role in supporting, inspiring and laying the foundation for all-round development in children's formative years and preparing them for adulthood.
-The work of childcare professionals has a far reaching impact.'
-Professional Association for Childcare and Early Years